 Welsh football is on the up and it’s the time of year when we honour the unsung heroes, from Barry to Bangor and Haverfordwest to Hawarden.

-Thousands of nominations poured in for our 2018 FAW Grassroots Football Awards, in association with McDonald’s, and we’ve (somehow!) whittled them down to a final six for you to pick your FAW Volunteer of the Year.
+Hundreds of nominations poured in for our 2019 FAW Grassroots Football Awards, in association with McDonald’s, and we’ve whittled them down to a final six for you to pick your FAW Volunteer of the Year.

 We've asked each of our final six volunteers' clubs to make a case for their hero to win the national award, to help you make your choice.